-If you want to be comfortable in your home in Connecticut, it is very important that your home has proper thermal insulation.
+If you want to be comfortable in your home in New Jersey, it is very important that your home has proper thermal insulation.
 If you have noticed drafts in your home, or it just seems like your insulation is not containing heat the way it should, it may be time to consider replacing your current insulation with something that would be more effective.

 The measure of an insulation's ability to restrict the movement of heat is called its R-value, where the R stands for thermal resistance.
 The higher the R-value, the better the insulation is at stopping heat from moving through your walls, floors, or ceilings.
 When examining insulation options, the product with the highest R-value is always preferable.